Bjorg Lambrecht resuscitated and taken to hospital after serious crash at Tour of Poland - Cycling Weekly

 He finished second in the under-23 World Championships last year and went on to ride to 12th in the Criterium du Dauphine, taking the youth classification in the process.

-Lambrecht also finished fifth in Brabantse Pijrl earlier this year, following up with sixth in Amstel Gold Race and fourth in Fleche Wallone.
+Lambrecht also finished fifth in Brabantse Pijl earlier this year, following up with sixth in Amstel Gold Race and fourth in Flèche Wallone.

 We will update this story with more information as soon as it’s available.

-Note: UPDATE: Bjorg Lambrecht dies after crash at Tour of Poland 2019